codio/site/source/docs/dashboard/classes/class-delete.html.md

 A class can be deleted by the class owner and those with administration permissions granted by the owner.

-- Select the class and then press the 'Delete' button.
+- Select the class, go to the `Admin` area and then press the 'Delete Class' button.

 ![Class Delete](/img/docs/class_delete.png)